128technology/docs/docs/config_command_guide.md

 | name | description |
 | ---- | ----------- |
 | enumeration | The value to set for this field |

+#### Description

+Default: disabled

+##### enumeration

+A value from a set of predefined names.

+Options:
+enabled     Extend hold-down time exponentially if link flaps occur during hold-down time. disabled    Use simple hold-down timer for every link up event.

 ## `configure authority router bfd hold-down-time`